 • It’s totally kid-friendly.

-Traditionally, a la king is shredded meat in a white cream sauce with mushrooms and green peppers.
+Traditionally, a la king is a dish made with shredded meat in a white cream sauce, often accompanied by mushrooms and green peppers.
 My mother used to make turkey a la king after the holidays to use up the leftovers.
-It was one of my favorite meals as a kid and knew that I had to veganize it!
+It was one of my favorite meals as a kid, and I knew that I had to veganize it!

 Vegan “meat” choices

-Soy Curls – I love Butler soy curls as a chicken replacement.
-They are made from dehydrated soy protein and they absorb the flavor of whatever you cook them in.
+Soy Curls – I love Butler soy curls as a substitute for chicken.
+They are made from dehydrated soy protein, and they absorb the flavor of whatever you cook them in.
 When re-hydrated in a vegan chicken-style broth, they taste like chicken.
 I can find them at my local natural foods store or order them from Amazon.

 Vegan Chicken Strips – These can be any imitation chicken products that are available in stores where you live.
 They are usually found in the refrigerated or frozen section of most major grocery stores in the vegetarian section.

-Seitan – You can buy this in most natural food stores or you can make your own using my vegan turkey, vegan chicken, vegan shredded chicken, washed flour chicken, or easy seitan recipes.
+Seitan – You can purchase this in most natural food stores, or you can make your own using my vegan turkey, vegan chicken, vegan shredded chicken, washed flour chicken, or easy seitan recipes.

 See all of my ideas for vegan chicken substitutes.